Colorado River Toad - Bufo alvarius

 Just as rains hit the desert, these toads gather at temporary breeding pools and streams.
 Breeds late spring through early fall, May to September.
 Eggs are laid in still or slow-moving water, in long jelly-coated strings.
 She can lay up to 8,000 eggs at once.
 Tadpoles are gray to golden brown.
 Metamorphosis takes place quickly, usually in less than a month.
 After breeding, toads will return to their burrow where they spend the winter.

-Listed as endangered in California, Threatened in New Mexico, Common throughout the rest of their range
+Listed as endangered in California, Threatened in New Mexico, Common throughout the rest of their range.
+Listed as "least concern" with the IUCN Red List.

 - This is the largest native toad species in the United States.